Dictionary of Western Australians: The Western Australian Biographical Index

-In the late 1960s, historian, author and genealogist, Rica Erickson, who had previously authored a number of important books and papers relating to Western Australia's history, considered an expansion of her own historical records:
+In the late 1960s, historian, author and genealogist, Rica Erickson, who had previously authored a number of important books and papers relating to Western Australia's history, considered an expansion of her historical records:

 In the early 1970s Erickson started working on establishing The Western Australian Biographical Index with the assistance of government funding.
 Requests seeking material were sent out through local libraries, historical groups and the local press in which members of the public were asked to provide genealogical information from the 19th century up to 1914 from their family records including arrivals in Western Australia, occupations, dates of birth, marriages and deaths of their ancestors.
 Historical material such as diaries, letters, business records, minute books, maps, family trees and photographs, were also sought for copying.
 Information relating to ordinary citizens, rather than just prominent identities was sought.
 Submissions for the index closed in December 1979.
 The highly successful project quickly accumulated vast quantities of primary source material.

 Additional data was collected through passenger lists, church registers, almanacs and directories, the index to the WA Government Gazettes, and old newspapers.
 All the information was condensed and handwritten on individual cards and sorted alphabetically by surname and filed at the J S Battye Library on microfilm.

 Originally, it was planned that the Western Australian Biographical Index would be copied and made available in a limited number of locations including the J S Battye Library and some major country towns.
 As the information and interest grew it was decided to produce it in published form.

 Dictionary of Western Australians

-Using the Western Australian Biographical Index its source, the Dictionary series was produced in five volumes, the first three of which were published in time for Western Australia's sesquicentennial year of European settlement in 1979.
+Using the Western Australian Biographical Index as a source, the Dictionary series was produced in five volumes, the first three of which were published in time for Western Australia's sesquicentennial year of European settlement in 1979.
 The fourth and fifth volumes were published in 1985 and 1987.